 I’m not sure my termination was illegal or not

 If you think you were terminated for one of the above listed statutorily protected reasons, you should consult with an attorney to discuss your claim.
 Essentially these claims require that you demonstrate that your termination was the result of a violation of one of these laws.
 It can be difficult to prove the motivations of your employer and even more difficult to get evidence from the employer to prove the same.
 Accordingly, you should consult with an attorney to determine the merits of your case and assist you through the filing of your complaint, the discovery process, and either trial or settlement.

-I hope this article explained at-will employment and gave you some ideas of the implications at-will employment has for employees facing termination.
-Hopefully, you also understand some of the more common theories that are advanced to challenge alleged at-will terminations and are better educated should you be dealing with such issues yourself.
+Hopefully, this article explained at-will employment and gave you some ideas of the implications at-will employment has for employees facing termination.
+Now, you should also understand some of the more common theories that are advanced to challenge alleged at-will terminations and are better educated should you be dealing with such issues yourself.